-Texas Insurance Code, section 1575.202 establishes the state's contribution rate which is 1.25% of the employee's salary.
-Section 1575.203 establishes the active employee's rate which is .75% of pay.
+Texas Insurance Code, section 1575.202 establishes the state's contribution rate which is 1.25 percent of the employee's salary.
+Section 1575.203 establishes the active employee's rate which is .65 percent of pay.
 Section 1575.204 establishes an employer contribution rate of not less than 0.25 percent or not more than 0.75 percent of the salary of each active employee of the public.
 The actual employer contribution rate is prescribed by the Legislature in the General Appropriations Act.
 The following table shows contributions to the TRS-Care plan by type of contributor.

+Contribution Rates

-Contribution Rates 2019 2020 Active Employee 0.65% 0.65% Non-Employer Contributing Entity (State) 1.25% 1.25% Employers 0.75% 0.75% Federal/private Funding remitted by Employers 1.25% 1.25% Doss CCSD- Current Fiscal Year Employer Contributions \$1,751 Doss CCSD- Current Fiscal Year Member Contributions \$1,517 Doss CCSD-2019 NECE On-Behalf Contributions \$2,118
+2020 2021 Active Employee 0.65% 0.65% Non-Employer Contributing Entity (State) 1.25% 1.25% Employers 0.75% 0.75% Federal/private Funding remitted by Employers 1.25% 1.25% Doss CCSD- Current Fiscal Year Employer Contributions \$1,838 Doss CCSD- Current Fiscal Year Member Contributions \$1,593 Doss CCSD- 2020 NECE On-Behalf Contributions \$2,397

-In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to.
-When employers hire a TRS retiree, they are required to pay to TRS Care, a monthly surcharge of \$535 per retiree.
+In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to (regardless of whether they participate in the TRS Care OPEB program).
+When hiring a TRS retiree, employers are required to pay TRS Care a monthly surcharge of \$535 per retiree.

-TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$73.6 million in fiscal year 2019.
+TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$230.8 million in fiscal year 2020 to maintain premiums and benefit levels in the 2020-2021 biennium.

 Actuarial Assumptions.
-The total OPEB liability in the August 31, 2018 was rolled forward to August 31, 2019.
+The actuarial valuation was performed as of August 31, 2019.
+Update procedures were used to roll forward the Total OPEB Liability to August 31, 2020.
+The actuarial valuation was determined using the following actuarial assumptions: total OPEB liability in the August 31, 2019 was rolled forward to August 31, 2020.
 The actuarial valuation was determined using the following actuarial assumptions: